LogoLogo

 When you log on, DeltaStream displays the Workspace page.
 This page provides an at-a-glance dashboard view of your overall DeltaStream organization.

-To begin exploring your trial store, in the lefthand navigation click Resources ().
-The Resources page displays with the Stores tab active and your trial store listed beneath it.
+To begin exploring your trial store, in the lefthand navigation click Resources ( ).
+The Resources page displays with the Data Stores tab active and your trial store listed beneath it.

 To display the topics contained in the trial store, click anywhere in the trial store row and open the trial_store page.

-Now confirm the store connectivity and inspect the data in each topic.
+Now confirm the store connectivity and inspect the data in a topic.
 To do this:

 2. Click Print.
 This displays the live stream of data flowing to the topic.

-Here is an image of the content for the pageviews topic.
+Here is an image of the data flowing into the pageviews topic.

 2. Create a Database